 Open daily 10 am to 3.45 pm (November - February) and 10 am to 5.30 pm (March - October).
 Opening at 11 am on Sundays, Mondays and Bank holidays.

-You can also visit Harvey's Brewery, the oldest independent brewery in Sussex, which is still in the Harvery family after eight generations.
+You can also visit Harvey's Brewery, the oldest independent brewery in Sussex, which is still in the Harvey family after eight generations.
 The brewery is incredibly popular with a long waiting list for tours.
 However, the brewery shop remains open 6 days a week selling beers, wines, spirits and Harvey's official merchandise.

 If you feel a little peckish, there are many fantastic restaurants within Lewes and you are never a short walk away from one.